LouriNoel/adventofcode-cpp/README.md

 My goal is to make a little C++ project using CMake, so I can learn it as well as modern C++.

-I intend to improve my solutions from time to time.
+I intend to improve my solutions from time to time, but older solutions can be kept along if they are interesting.

 ## Setting up the project